KRFOSS/kali-docs/arm/acer-tegra-chromebook-13/index.md

 If to install Kali on your Acer Tegra Chromebook 13", follow these instructions:

-1. Get a fast SD card or USB drive with at least 16GB capacity.
+1. Get a fast full-size SD card or USB drive with at least 16GB capacity.
 Class 10 cards are highly recommended.
 2. [Put your Chromebook in developer mode](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/acer-c720-chromebook), and enable USB boot.
-3. Use the **[dd](https://packages.debian.org/testing/dd)** utility to image this file to your SD card (same process as [making a Kali USB](/docs/usb/live-usb-install-with-windows/).
+3. Use the **[dd](https://packages.debian.org/testing/dd)** utility to image this file to your full-size SD card (same process as [making a Kali USB](/docs/usb/live-usb-install-with-windows/).

 In our example, we assume the storage device is located at `/dev/sdb`.
 Do _not_ simply copy these value, **change this to the correct drive path**.

 {{% notice info %}}
-This process will wipe out your SD card or USB drive.
+This process will wipe out your full-size SD card or USB drive.
 If you choose the wrong storage device, you may wipe out your computers hard disk.
 {{% /notice %}}

 ```console
 $ xzcat kali-linux-$version-nyan.img.xz | sudo dd of=/dev/sdb bs=4M status=progress
 ```

-This process can take a while, depending on your PC, your SD card or USB drive speed, and the size of the Kali Linux image.
+This process can take a while, depending on your PC, your full-size SD card or USB drive speed, and the size of the Kali Linux image.

-Once the _dd_ operation is complete, boot up the Acer Tegra Chromebook with the SD card or USB drive plugged in, and hit **CTRL+U** before the 30 second timeout.
+Once the _dd_ operation is complete, boot up the Acer Tegra Chromebook with the full-size SD card or USB drive plugged in, and hit **CTRL+U** before the 30 second timeout.

 You should be able to [log in to Kali](/docs/introduction/default-credentials/).